Can 5 3 Be Simplified

 To determine if a fraction can be simplified, we need to find the GCD of its numerator and denominator.
 There are several methods to find the GCD:

 • Listing Factors: List all the factors of both the numerator and denominator.
 The largest factor common to both is the GCD.
-For example, let's consider the fraction 12/18.
+Here's one way to look at it: let's consider the fraction 12/18.

 Factors of 12: 1, 2, 3, 4, 6, 12 Factors of 18: 1, 2, 3, 6, 9, 18